ivangfr/springboot-react-keycloak/README.md

   ```

   This script creates `company-services` realm, `movies-app` client, `MANAGE_MOVIES` client role and the user `ivan.franchin` with the role `MANAGE_MOVIES` assigned.

-- Copy the `MOVIESAPP_CLIENT_SECRET` value and paste it in `credentials.secret` property present in `springboot-react-keycloak/movies-ui/public/keycloak.json` file.

 ## Running movies-app using Maven & Npm